 1) Lift the OTA up and onto the saddle.
-This process is safest with 2 or more people.
+This process requires at least 2 people.
 Additional people will be needed for larger optical-tubes, and where weight/person considerations require more for a comfortable and safe lift. (image top, right)